EPCCed/wind_tunnel/README.md

 ![Velocity](visualize/velocity.png)

 ## Wing shape
 The shape of the wing is a cambered 4-digit NACA airfoil [https://en.wikipedia.org/wiki/NACA_airfoil ](https://en.wikipedia.org/wiki/NACA_airfoil) .
-An implementation is found in the `areofoil` routine at `vars.f90:159`.
+An implementation is found in the `areofoil` routine in `vars.f90`.